Siege of Petropavlovsk: Second bombardment and repulse of the landing force

 The Petropavlovsk garrison, after the casualties sustained on 31 August, was reduced to 41 officers, 476 soldiers, 349 seamen, 18 Russian volunteers and 36 Kamchadals (total 920 men).
 The soldiers were detachments of the 12th, 13th and 14th Siberian line battalions, and a sotnia of mounted cossacks.

 The President and Forte successfully suppressed Batteries no. 2 and 3 in half an hour of firing (7:30–8:00) and the troops were landed in two waves at 8:15 and 8:30 (the two British commanded columns first).
 On landing the 120 Royal Marines under Parker immediately formed line and advanced up the hill in extended order (followed closely by the French marines), and the British naval column under Burridge immediately formed up and successfully assaulted Battery no. 5, destroying it with a keg of powder brought for the purpose.
 By 0830 hrs the two British columns had achieved their objectives and the second wave was landing.
 However de la Grandière could not locate the supposed path which would allow him to move artillery up the hill, and remained on the beach, attempting to recall the British columns.

 By 8:45 the British and French Marines had secured the crest of the hill, and Burridge's column had advanced into the town and had engaged the open backs of Batteries no. 2 and 3.
 Captaine de la Grandière tried to recall the Marines, and took another 45 minutes to advance his column up the hill.
 Meanwhile, van Echut's small party advanced up the beach but came under a very destructive fire from the hill and were driven back.
 The Marines for their part continued to advance until they ran into well dug in entrenchments manned by riflemen and a battery of field artillery which showered them with canister and grape.
 They went to ground and started sniping the gunners and any riflemen they could see.
 Their officers were all killed trying to get the marines to charge.
-The French naval column finally advanced to their support, but when reached the top of the hill the French sailors mistook the red jackets of the Royal Marines for the red shirts of the Russian Navy and began a firefight with them.
+The French naval column finally advanced to their support, but when they reached the top of the hill the French sailors mistook the red jackets of the Royal Marines for the red shirts of the Russian Navy and began a firefight with them.